by-student-2017/DFTBplus-v.23.1-examples/README.md

 - Note 1: On a regular PC, it is faster to make each axis a supercell of 8 angstroms or more and calculate at 1k than to use a small cell to calculate at a random k point.
 - Note 2: GFN2-xTB is more stable and converges easily if each axis is made into a supercell of 8 (if possible, 12.8) angstroms or more.
 - Note 3: On a normal PC, when trying to calculate under the above conditions, it is faster to calculate with 1 CPU without using MPI parallelism (such as OpenMPI) or OpenMP parallelism.
-- Note 4: SCCTolerance = the order of 1e-5 * number of atoms
+- Note 4: SCCTolerance = the order of 1e-5 * number of atoms (vibration: 1e-7 * number of atoms)
 - Note 5: GFN2-xTB did not converge using anything other than the Broyden method.
 - Note 6: Before performing MD calculations of diffusion coefficient and MSD, it is recommended to clarify the calculation conditions of the Broyden method.
 Please choose the one closest to the default value.